-Ken was appointed President and Chairman of the Mission Australia Board in 2016 and has been a Director of Mission Australia since 2015.
-Ken is a Non-Executive Director of Bluescope Steel Limited, Energy Australia Holdings Limited and Virgin Australia Holdings Ltd. He has previously held directorships with Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Ofﬁcer of Alumina Limited.
-Ken is a Member of the ASIC Director Advisory Panel and has over 40 years’ experience in energy and manufacturing industries.
-Based in Melbourne, Ken is Chair of the Housing Committee and the Investment and Finance Committee and a member of the Nomination, Remuneration and Succession Committee.
+Ken was appointed President and Chairman of the Mission Australia Board on 23 November 2016 and has been a Director of Mission Australia since 1 June 2015.
+Ken is a Non-Executive Director of Energy Australia Holdings Limited and Reformed Theological College Limited .
+He has previously held directorships with Bluescope Steel Limited, Alcoa of Australia Limited, Santos Limited, Woodside Petroleum Limited and Shell Australia Limited, and Chief Financial Ofﬁcer of Alumina Limited.
+Ken was a Member of the ASIC Director Advisory Panel.
+He has over 40 years’ experience in energy and manufacturing industries.
+Based in Melbourne, Ken is Chair of the Housing Committee and a member of the Nomination, Remuneration and Succession Committee.

-Evelyn was appointed as a Director of Mission Australia in 2011 and is an independent Director of Superannuation Trustees (part of the NAB Group), the Tasmanian Public Finance Corporation and the Motor Accidents Insurance Board.
+Evelyn was appointed as a Director of Mission Australia on 22 November 2011 and is Chair of Tasmanian Superannuation Commission, an independent Director of the Tasmanian Public Finance Corporation, Glebe Administration Board , and a Member of SMART Advisory Council (University of Wollongong) and Diocesan Finance and Advisory Task Force, Anglican Church of Australia.
 Evelyn previously held senior executive roles in government, investment banking and risk management.
-Based in Sydney, Evelyn is a member of the Board Audit and Risk Committee and the Investment and Finance Committee.
+Based in Sydney, Evelyn is a member of the Board Audit and Risk Committee and the Nomination, Remuneration and Succession Committee.

 BA (Hon), FCA, FCPA, GAICD

-Ian was appointed as a Director of Mission Australia in 2016.
-He is a Non-Executive Director of Perpetual Limited, Citibank Australia and Venues NSW and a board member of several not-for- proﬁt organisations including Chris O’Brien Lifehouse and Quiz Worx.
+Ian was appointed as a Director of Mission Australia on 1 February 2016.
+He is Chair of Stadium Australia Club and a Non-Executive Director of Perpetual Limited, Queensland Trustees Pty Limited, Venues NSW, Suncorp Group Limited, Suncorp Insurance Holdings Limited, Suncorp Life & Superannuation Limited, Suncorp-Metway Limited and a board member of several not-for- proﬁt organisations including Chris O’Brien Lifehouse and Quiz Worx.
 Previously, he was a Partner of Pricewaterhouse Coopers for 26 years and has held a range of senior management positions, including lead partner for several major ﬁnancial institutions.
-Based in Sydney, Ian is a Member of the Board Audit and Risk Committee and the Housing Committee.
+Based in Sydney, Ian is Chair of the Board Audit and Risk Committee, and a member of the Housing Committee and the Service Impact Committee.